Elevating Pharmacy Strategy & Roles in Health Systems

 • Exceptional skills in nimbleness and collaboration

 Unfortunately, many organizations fail to fill key pharmacy leadership positions due to an aging workforce, limited pipeline of new leaders, and insufficient succession planning and mentoring.
-To be successful organizations may need to find partnerships to fill these gaps.
+To be successful, organizations may need to find partnerships to fill these gaps.
+Prioritizing a health system’s pharmacy strategy and pharmacy leadership roles and abilities is key to flipping medications from a health system cost to an asset.

-Questions to Get Started
+Turn Strategy into Action: Questions to Get Started

 Subject Matter Experts: Steve Rough & Phil Brummond